Alex Katz

 Orange and Black

-“Ambitious in scale, elegiac in tone, Orange and Black, 2006, is an astonishing performance of painterly physicality and touch, tempered by the unrivaled reductive grace that is the signature of Alex Katz’s mature production.
-The painting is an exceptional example of a classic Katzian motif, the twilight transition of light viewed through a forested strand of trees.
-‘It’s the instantaneous light.
-If you get that right then you get in the total present tense – that’s what you are going for, that’s eternity’” (Alex Katz recorded by – Steer, Emily, Now Showing: Alex Katz Quick Light, Elephant, June 2, 2016).
+Orange and Black (2006) exemplifies the refined grace of Katz’s mature production.
+The painting is an exceptional example of a classic Katzian motif: the twilight transition of light viewed through a forested strand of trees.
+In Katz’s own words, “It’s the instantaneous light.
+If you get that right then you get in the total present tense – that’s what you are going for, that’s eternity” (Alex Katz, recorded by Emily Steer, Now Showing: Alex Katz Quick Light, Elephant, June 2, 2016).
+Here, the deep black silhouettes of trees stand in striking contrast to a luminous orange sky, transforming a fleeting moment in nature into an enduring visual icon.